facebookarchive/react-native-fbsdk/react-native-fbsdkcore/README.md

 You'll then also have to add the native iOS code to your app's Xcode project:
 - Download and install the [Facebook SDK for iOS](https://developers.facebook.com/docs/ios).
 The Xcode project assumes that it's installed in the standard location at `~/Documents/FacebookSDK`.
 - Follow the [Getting Started guide](https://developers.facebook.com/docs/ios/getting-started/) to link your project with the Facebook SDK frameworks and set up the app delegate. `FBSDKCoreKit.framework` must be added to your app's Xcode project.
-- Add `RCTFBSDKCore.xcodeproj` from `node_modules/react-native-fbsdkcore` to your Xcode project navigator.
+- Add `RCTFBSDKCore.xcodeproj` from `node_modules/react-native-fbsdkcore` to your app's Xcode project.
+Follow the [Linking Libraries (iOS) guide](http://facebook.github.io/react-native/docs/linking-libraries-ios.html) to make sure it's added correctly to your project's build targets.

 ### CocoaPods